-When you conduct a lesson in test mode, be sure to continue it for a number of trials.
-In order to get a good sample of all the items in the lesson, and to ensure reliable results, it is best to test for at least twenty trials.
-The more trials the better, but you should always try to have at least twenty trials in a test.
 Seeing and Hearing Speech is based on the idea that everyone has strengths and weaknesses in their ability to understand speech.
 Our aim is to have you build on those strengths and reduce those weaknesses.
 Quite often people differ in their ability to understand speech in the three possible presentation conditions - Auditory-Only, Visual-Only, and Auditory-Visual -- and this program provides the opportunity to practice in all of these conditions.

-Some people are excellent lipreaders, while others have great difficulty understanding even the simplest items presented via vision only.
+Some people are excellent lipreaders, while others have great difficulty understanding even the simplest items presented by vision only.
 The reasons why some people excel at lipreading, while others struggle, are not well understood.
 It is known, however, that the ability to lipread vowels is a good indication of an individual's overall lipreading abilities.
 For this reason we recommend that everyone using the program spend time practicing with the vowel items in the Visual Only condition.